A Renewable Fuels Entrepreneur Checklist: 10 Critical Factors for Project Success

 - Many of these issues resulted in unfortunate consequences for the entrepreneurs.
 Nearly all could have been avoided if the process/project developers had invested in the proper measurement-enabling equipment and had taken the time to perform rigorous material balances during their pilot plant or process demonstration runs.
 However, for some entrepreneurs, this level of detail is often viewed as optional, too expensive, or simply unnecessary.
 For experienced process developers, closing material balances is a must.

 In summary, setting project costs, schedules, and performance expectations and making decisions based on the knowledge of individuals who have proven experience in the renewable fuels industry will prevent costly mistakes and delays.
 Choosing experienced personnel who know how to manage your entire EPC project phase, selecting and training your operations staff, and then starting up and operating your facility, will also be a wise investment.

 This is why engaging proven regulatory and permitting experts like those at EcoEngineers early in the project cycle, to help guide you through the regulatory and permitting jungle, can save you millions in lost revenue.

 We provide valuable services and capabilities to renewable fuels start-up companies with experience-based guidance to help them navigate the challenges of the industry.
 Whether it’s comparing project costs to realistic estimates or evaluating the feasibility of novel process technology and communicating that to your investors, we can help.

-For more information about our Carbon Consulting services, please contact:
+For more information about our Asset Development services, please contact: